 Oily fish include:

 Supplements containing omega-3 fatty acids are another option for people who do not eat fish.

-6. Keeping iron levels balanced
+Keep iron levels balanced

-Eating foods rich in iron, such as red meat or spinach, helps the body maintain this essential mineral.
+Eating foods rich in iron, such as red meat or spinach, helps the body get enough of this essential mineral.
 However, maintaining a healthy balance is also necessary, as too much iron may negatively affect cardiovascular health.

 People with very low blood pressure may experience poor circulation and other related symptoms.
 However, having a lower blood pressure measurement is not usually a cause for concern in people with a healthy cardiovascular system.